sparkle-project/sparkle-project.github.io/documentation/programmatic-setup/index.md

 ## Create an Updater in Cocoa programmatically

-This is an example of creating an updater in Sparkle 2 (beta) with Cocoa programmatically.
+This is an example of creating an updater in Sparkle 2 with Cocoa programmatically.
 It hooks up a menu item's target/action for checking for updates.

 ```swift
 import Cocoa